|

 This Grammy Award-winning, all-women, African-American a capella group has been spreading joy, hope, and inspiration through harmonious performances for the past 30 years.
 Capturing the complex sounds of spirituals, gospel hymns, African chants, and jazz, six accomplished singers combine their voices in heartfelt song.
 Rooted in the Civil Rights movement, Sweet Honey's music is stepped in the call for justice and messages of peace.
 More about the show at PBS

-Annotated and frequently updated guide to bibliographies, biographical sources, historical overviews, journals, digital collections and more.
+Annotated guide to bibliographies, biographical sources, historical overviews, journals, digital collections and more.

 The ABWH was founded in 1979 to promote the study of black women's history, and also the professional development of women in the field.
 They support black women in the